Zombie (The Cranberries song): Praise

-Tediums editor Ernie Smith said, "O'Riordan wrote it in a moment of anger and passion", and called the song "one of the defining songs of the alternative rock era".
-In a different perspective, Rebecca Black of the Belfast Telegraph described "Zombie" as an "outraged response to the Warrington bombs", while music reporter Mark Savage wrote that "her pain was real", describing it as "a visceral response to the death of two children".
-In a contemporary review, Hot Press hailed the song and its arrangements, saying that it was stylistically different from the band's previous works: "Staccato rhythms and subtle jerks and pauses in the music and the singing make this more than just business-as-usual for the Cranberries.
+Tediums editor, Ernie Smith, said that O'Riordan wrote "Zombie" in a moment of anger and passion, and called it "one of the defining songs of the alternative rock era".
+Rebecca Black of the Belfast Telegraph described "Zombie" as an "outraged response to the Warrington bombs", while music reporter Mark Savage wrote that "her pain was real", describing it as "a visceral response to the death of two children".
+In a contemporary review, Hot Press praised "Zombie" and its arrangements, saying that it was stylistically different from the band's previous works: "Staccato rhythms and subtle jerks and pauses in the music and the singing make this more than just business-as-usual for the Cranberries.
 A slow, brooding Siouxsie-like buzzing guitar melody and dirge-like bass and drums counterpoint the elliptical and impassioned vocals of Dolores O'Riordan as she works her way through the internal psychic and external human tragedies of the Troubles [...]
 "Zombie" signals a growth in confidence".
 The Rough Guide to Rock identified the album No Need to Argue as "more of the same" as the Cranberries' debut album, except for the song "Zombie", which had an "angry grunge" sound and "aggressive" lyrics.
 Music critic Evelyn McDonnell allowed that O'Riordan had a "certain naivety to her and also a real toughness".
 New York arts editor Graham Fuller partially echoed this view, saying "she was right, but that naivety serves a song that's an unfiltered reaction to a tragedy.
-It goes with Zombie's primal fury; slicker lyrics would have diluted the song's rawness".
+It goes with Zombie's primal fury; slicker lyrics would have diluted the song's rawness."